Automate TLS for dynamic domains with Traefik + Hetzner DNS.

 For the user, the flow is simple.

-4. The ACME challenge runs and a certificate is issued.
+- ACME challenge runs and a certificate is issued.

-5. The domain goes live on HTTPS.
+- Domain goes live on HTTPS. 🚀

-What's on Hetzner specifically
+What's on my Hetzner box specifically

-There is one Hetzner VPS running Docker Compose.
-Traefik, the Rails API, and the Next.js frontend all run on that machine.
+The infrastructure is rather simple, there's one Hetzner VPS running Docker Compose, and Traefik, the Rails API, and the Next.js frontend all run on that machine.
+The firewall's configured to allow inbound traffic on ports 80 and 443.

-HTTP-01 works fine at this scale, so I did not add more parts.
+Doesn't have a load balancer, no DNS API integration, and HTTP-01 works fine at this scale, so I did not add more parts.

 Wildcard subdomains like *.apidex.dev are handled separately with a HostRegexp rule in Docker labels.